-In 1998, French Genealogy Databases and resources, if any, were in it’s infancy.
-Obtaining French records was a hard road to take.
+In 1998, French Genealogy online databases and resources, if any, were in it’s infancy.
+Obtaining French records via writing and requesting information from the French departments was a trial of patience.
 You had to write to French and Belgian governments in towns, cities and department archives.
 It wasn’t a fast procedure either.
 You couldn’t just ask “Find all the Leroy” in this town or neighboring cities.
 You had to know precise names, dates, and towns in order for archivist to obtain records for you.
 Then, wait, wait and wait some more.

 Now, we have Genealogy companies that you can enter in “Moreau” in France in the name field, and find yourself swimming in results by a single click.
-There are free and paid subscriptions sites to consult and it is growing.
+There are free and paid subscriptions sites to consult for finding ancestors and it is growing.

 New!La Commune de Paris -1871 Was a two month insurrection take over of Paris by French revolutionaries during the Franco-Prussian war.
 The insurrectionists were called Communards.
 At the end, the Revolutionaries were arrested and either sentenced to death or charges dismissed.
 These records give the names, names of parents, places of birth and residence, occupation and charges.
 Thank you to my cousin, Estelle Nadeau, who found this gem of a database!